Surrey staff report endorses 2-lane road through park

-The goal of the 105 Avenue corridor project is to reduce congestion along 104 Street and lay the groundwork for future Light Rail Transit.
+The goal of the 105 Avenue corridor project is to reduce congestion along 104 Street and lay the groundwork for a proposed light rail transit system.

 Surrey used a piece of legislation from the Community Charter called the Alternative Approval Process (AAP) to move forward on the project.

-Under the rules, 10 per cent of residents — more than 30,000 in this case — must sign and submit an elector response form, within 30 days, opposing the adoption of the bylaw.
+Under the rules, 10 per cent of residents — more than 30,000 in this case — had to sign and submit an elector response form, within 30 days, opposing the adoption of the bylaw.

-On Thursday, Surrey's city clerk published a report stating only slightly more than 11,000 signatures were received, meaning the bylaw may proceed.
+Surrey's city clerk published a report stating just over 11,000 signatures were received, meaning the bylaw may proceed.

 Roadwork construction for the project could begin as early as January.